Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Theory

-The WTE must be solved to obtain the single-particle Wigner distribution function.
-As a first comment, we note that the BTE is recovered as a limiting case of the WTE, when the off-diagonal terms $b\neq b'$ are set to zero.
+The aiWTE needs to be solved to obtain an estimate of the single-particle Wigner distribution function.
+As a first comment, we note that the aiBTE is recovered as a limiting case of the aiWTE, when the off-diagonal terms $b\neq b'$ and $s\neq s'$ are set to zero.
 This corresponds physically to a situation when different bands do not couple via Zener tunneling.
-This can happen, for example, when the energy difference is too large: if this is the case, neither thermal excitation nor dipole interaction provide sufficient energy to allow for the vertical transition of one particle from one band to another.
-Therefore, the most interesting terms to discuss in the WTE are the off-diagonal terms, which introduce the possibility of additional electronic transitions, or couplings, between different electronic states at a given wavevector $\boldsymbol{k}$.
-If we neglect the space derivative term, the WTE reduces to the quantum master equation studied in other works \cite{RevModPhys.74.895, PhysRevB.53.4870, PhysRevB.35.9644, PhysRevB.86.155433, kane_2015}; as discussed later, this additional term allows the computation of the Seebeck coefficient.
-Additionally, we note that the electronic WTE is conceptually similar to a formalism developed for phonon transport in Ref. \cite{simoncelli2019}, although here we use a simplified derivation and include the effect of external forces (the electric field).
+This can happen, for example, when neither thermal excitation nor dipole interaction provide sufficient energy to allow for the vertical transition of one particle from one band to another.
+Therefore, the most interesting terms to discuss in the aiWTE are the off-diagonal terms, which introduce the possibility of additional electronic transitions, or couplings, between different electronic states at a given wavevector $\boldsymbol{k}$.
+We further note that some of the off-diagonal terms of the aiWTE shown here are absent in other works based on either the density matrix or the Wigner function \cite{RevModPhys.74.895, PhysRevB.53.4870, PhysRevB.35.9644, PhysRevB.86.155433, kane_2015, PhysRevB.96.144303}.
+Additionally, we note that the electronic aiWTE is conceptually similar to a formalism developed for phonon transport in Ref. \cite{simoncelli2019}, although here we use a simplified derivation and include the effect of external forces (the electric field).

-To better understand the off-diagonal terms in Eq. \ref{wte}, it is illustrative to estimate the electrical conductivity $\sigma$.
-The WTE can be solved to estimate $\sigma$ with a technique similar to the one used to solve the BTE, and is detailed in the supplementary material.
-Once the Wigner distribution is known, transport properties are readily obtained.
-For example, the charge current density is

-where $g_s$ counts the spin degeneracy, $V$ is the crystal unit cell volume and $N_k$ counts the number of wavevectors.
-As detailed in the appendix, one can compute the electronic heat current as well, and thus the complete set of transport coefficients.
-The diagonal terms $b=b'$ correspond to the estimates of electrical conductivity tensor within the BTE formalism $\sigma_{ij}^{BTE}$, where $i,j$ are cartesian labels.
-Notably, the semiclassical result is corrected by an additional term as $ \sigma_{ij} = \sigma_{ij}^{BTE} + \Delta \sigma^{ij}$ with